chuckreynolds/Selfish-Fresh-Start/readme.txt

 * Off: turn off global trackback/pingback setting
 * Off: turn off global formatting of text to graphic smilies

+= Additional Functionality =
+* Do you use Yoast SEO? and don't need all the beginner / noob stuff?
+Use this plugin: [Yoast SEO Nuke Noob Stuff](https://wordpress.org/plugins/wpseo-nuke-noob-stuff/)
+* Emojis scripts and support removal?
+I almost included it in this plugin but just use this plugin: [Disable Emojis](https://wordpress.org/plugins/disable-emojis/)
+* Want to remove the Tools Menu?
+There's a plugin for that: [Remove Tools Menu](https://wordpress.org/plugins/remove-tools-menu/)

 == Installation ==
 1. Upload the `selfish-fresh-start` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin
 1. That's it. seriously.
 Everything is done already.
 Enjoy.

 == Changelog ==
+= 1.0 =

+Release Date - 2015-12-02

+* tested to WP 4.4
+* updated some functions to fire at a more appropriate time on load
+* updated some metabox names that have changed
+* content in this readme updated
+* simple branding images for wp plugin repo

 = 0.8 =
 * fixes an ajax warning in admin area. nbd.